jcs-legacy/blog/content/posts/Editor/Emacs Eask 101/index.en.md

 [MELPA][], etc.

 That's why I use [Eask][] to help me develop elisp packages.
-Therefore, in this article I'm going to teach people how to use this tool to help you build your own elisp packages! 😄
+Therefore, in this article, I'm going to teach people how to use this tool to help you build your own elisp packages! 😄

 <!-- more -->